-4.4.
+3.2.
 Qualitative Data Collection

-Qualitative data collection methods will include Focus Group Discussions (FGDs), Observation checklist ,Key Informant Interviews (KIIs) with community members, leaders, RACIDA staff, ministry officials, community health workers, and other relevant partners deemed appropriate, and filed observations.
+Qualitative data collection methods will include Focus Group Discussions (FGDs), Observation ,Key Informant Interviews (KIIs) with community members, leaders, RACIDA staff, ministry officials, community health workers, and other relevant partners deemed appropriate In addition data will be collected through observation checklists.
 The consultant team is expected to propose KII and FGD participants on the basis of their knowledge and on guidance from RACIDA.